From the Blog 2026-04-04 7 min read

 If Fiore dei Liberi could study this art for forty years and still not consider himself perfect, then none of us need to worry about being beginners.
 That is the spirit of the room on a Tuesday night: everyone is learning, from the newest member to the most experienced.

-These are not abstract exercises.
+A "play" in Fiore's system is a sequence of actions that begins in one guard, travels along one of the seven lines of attack, and resolves into a new position.
 Every technique you practise on a Tuesday evening was written down by a master-at-arms over six hundred years ago, tested in judicial duels and on battlefields, and preserved in manuscripts that we can still read today.
 When you drill a play from the Fior di Battaglia, you are practising the same movement that Fiore taught to the knights and mercenary captains of medieval Italy.
+That is a genuinely incredible thing to be part of.

 The Second Hour: Putting It Together